nestjs/docs.nestjs.com/content/fundamentals/dynamic-modules.md

 > info **Hint** For a dynamic module, all properties of the module options object are optional **except** `module`.

 What about the static `register()` method?
 We can now see that its job is to return an object that has the `DynamicModule` interface.
 When we call it, we are effectively providing a module to the `imports` list, similar to the way we would do so in the static case by listing a module class name.
-In other words, the dynamic module API simply returns a module, but rather than fix the properties in the `@Modules` decorator, we specify them programmatically.
+In other words, the dynamic module API simply returns a module, but rather than fix the properties in the `@Module` decorator, we specify them programmatically.

 There are still a couple of details to cover to help make the picture complete: